DevThant/yelpcamp/README.md

 );
 ```

-3. Connect logged in user and campground when creating a new one.
+3. Connect logged in user and campground when creating a new campground.
    routes/campgrounds.js
    > req.user is exposed by passport ( current user in passport session )

+routes/campgrounds.js

 ```javascript
 router.post(